cloud-gov/cg-site/content/docs/services/relational-database.md

 ## Version information

+The software versions listed in the table above are for new instances of those plans.

-Dedicated RDS plans use the latest database version available from AWS RDS GovCloud (US) at the time.
-Shared plans may use older database versions.
+New instances of dedicated RDS plans use the latest database version available from AWS RDS GovCloud (US) at the time.
+New instances of shared plans may use older database versions.

 The PostgreSQL and MySQL plans are configured to automatically upgrade currently-running dedicated instances to the most recent compatible [minor version](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.Upgrading.html) available via AWS RDS GovCloud (US).